WEOK

 WEOK (1390 AM) is a commercial radio station licensed to Poughkeepsie, New York and serving the Mid-Hudson Valley.
-The station is owned by Townsquare Media and airs a Spanish-language adult hits radio format, known as "Juan 95.7."
+The station is owned by Townsquare Media and airs a Spanish adult hits format, known as "Juan 95.7".

 By day, WEOK is powered at 5,000 watts.
 But to protect other stations on 1390 AM at night, it reduces power to 106 watts at sunset, using a directional antenna at all times.
 The transmitter is adjacent to the Townsquare complex on Pendell Road in the Town of Poughkeepsie.
 It uses a two-tower array.
 Programming is also heard on two FM translators, both at 95.7 MHz, one in Poughkeepsie and one in Middletown.